A Slow and Safe Return to Oregon Wine Country

 What's the difference between Phase 1 and Phase 2 for wineries?

 In the tasting room there’s little difference between Phase 1 and Phase 2 counties.
 Wineries in both instances will keep parties socially distanced, employees will still be wearing masks and sanitization will still be diligently practiced.
-Phase 2 does allow wineries and restaurants to remain open past the previous curfew of 10pm but that’s extremely uncommon among Oregon tasting rooms.
+Phase 1 & 2 tasting rooms must close by 10pm, but it’s extremely uncommon Oregon tasting rooms to remain open that late regardless.

 What wineries are open?